Codium-ai/pr-agent/README.md

 - We emphasize **real-life practical usage**.
 Each tool (review, improve, ask, ...) has a single GPT-4 call, no more.
 We feel that this is critical for realistic team usage - obtaining an answer quickly (~30 seconds) and affordably.
 - Our [PR Compression strategy](./PR_COMPRESSION.md)  is a core ability that enables to effectively tackle both short and long PRs.
 - Our JSON prompting strategy enables to have **modular, customizable tools**.
 For example, the '/review' tool categories can be controlled via the configuration file.
 Adding additional categories is easy and accessible.
-- We support **multiple git providers** (GitHub, Gitlab, Bitbucket), and multiple ways to use the tool (CLI, GitHub Action, Docker, ...).
+- We support **multiple git providers** (GitHub, Gitlab, Bitbucket), and multiple ways to use the tool (CLI, GitHub Action, GitHub App, Docker, ...).
 - We are open-source, and welcome contributions from the community.